brucemcpherson/effex-api-client/README.md

 # effex-api-client
+# this repo has been deprecated
+# see https://github.com/brucemcpherson/efx-fb-api-client for serverless version

 Node/JavaScript api client for Ephemeral exchange

 A cross platform cache, with a simple HTTP REST API that supports CORS